 These changes help make healthcare more accessible and affordable for people who want flexible care options.

-What the OBBB Signals About the Future of Health Benefits
+What The OBBBA Signals About The Future of Health Benefits

 These developments may shape how health benefits are designed in the future.
 We will continue to update this guide as additional information becomes available.

 The One Big Beautiful Bill introduces several changes to Health Savings Accounts that affect individuals, employers, and brokers.
-As the 2026 plan year approaches, it’s important to understand how these updates apply to your situation and how to prepare.
+It’s important to understand how these updates apply to your situation and how to prepare.

 If you’re an individual, now is the time to review your current health coverage.
 If you qualify for a Bronze or Catastrophic ACA plan, you may be newly eligible to open an HSA starting in 2026.
 An HSA can help you save money on medical expenses and build a financial cushion for future healthcare needs.